Ecosystems and Biogeography

 - the biosphere – that portion of the Earth/atmosphere where organisms can live

-- the ecosystem – a distinct, homogeneous unit within the biosphere (e.g. aspen parkland-woodland)
+- the ecosystem – a distinct, self-sustaining homogeneous unit within the biosphere (e.g. aspen parkland-woodland)

-- the community – a specific example of an ecosystem (e.g. the forest near the university)
+- the community – a specific example of an ecosystem (e.g. the forest near a university, grassland near a college)

-- the population — one species within that community (e.g. the rabbits in the forest)
+- the population – one species within that community (e.g. the rabbits in the grassland/forest)